Make Explicit Calibration Implicit: Calibrate Denoiser Instead of the Noise Model: Conclusion and Future Work

-To relieve the inherent defects of calibration-based methods, we propose a calibration-free pipeline for lighting every darkness.
-Benefiting from the camera-specific alignment, we replace the explicit calibration procedure with an implicit learning process.
-CSA enables fast adaptation to the target camera by decoupling the camera-specific information and common knowledge of the noise model.
-Plus, a parallel convolution mechanism is designed for learning to remove the out-of-model noise.
-With 2 pairs for each ratio (in total 6 pairs) and 1.5K iterations, we achieve superior performance than existing methods.
+To address the inherent shortcomings of calibration-based methods, we introduce a implicit calibration pipeline designed to lighting even the darkest scenes.
+Leveraging the camera-specific alignment (CSA), we substitute the explicit calibration procedure with an implicit learning process on the denoiser.
+The CSA facilitates rapid adaptation to the target camera by separating camera-specific information from the common knowledge of the noise model.
+Additionally, a parallel convolution mechanism is implemented to learn and eliminate out-of-model noise.
+With 2 pairs for each ratio (a total of 6 pairs) and 1.5K iterations, our approach attains superior performance compared to existing methods.

+Up to this point, the final output quality of \framework~is still strongly correlated with the data quality used in the few-shot fine-tuning.
+However, this is not solely a limitation of our method but a common drawback of most few-shot methods.
+Future work could focus more on making few-shot learning more stable.
+This represents a key distinction between \framework~and previous methods: earlier approaches primarily concentrated on engineering for sensor noise modeling rather than focusing on deep learning techniques like few-shot, transfer, or continual learning.
+Consequently, \framework~allows researchers to shift their focus from sensor engineering to exploring few-shot learning.